Guide to whale watching in Tromso (& the most ethical way to do it)

 The best time to see whales in Tromso also happens to be an excellent time for seeing the Northern Lights or Aurora Borealis.
 This makes November-January an ideal time to visit Tromso if you want to tick off these two bucket-list-worthy experiences in one trip.
 In case you’re wondering what else there is to do in winter, take a look at my Tromso itinerary post to find some inspiration.

 Tip: If you’re planning to visit Tromso in December, book your whale watching experience well in advance.
-December is the peak period for tourism in Tromso and many tours and hotels get sold out quickly.
+December in Tromso is the peak period for tourism and many tours and hotels get sold out quickly.

 Orcas jumping out of the water in the fjords around Skjervøy, north of Tromso